 - a.
 It should be short, inviting, impressive and to the point. - b.
 Straightforward and easy for the readers to get information quickly - c.
-Clear and complete message neatly typed. - d.
-Use of direct and sensible statements and add an optimistic message of understanding in a respectful tone for the announcement of a bad news. - e.
-The definition of announcement relating to learning English functional text is The function of announcement is spent
+Clear, complete and neatly typed. - d.
+Use of direct and sensible statements add an optimistic message of understanding in a respectful tone for the announcement of a bad news.